Timusan/timusan.github.io/ja/postset/mailserver-5.md

 	:::bash
 	chown mailreader:mail /home/mail/default.sieve

 Now remember, the *"Spam"* in this script corresponds to a folder that you made with Dovecot.
-If you have not made a *Spam* folder, go and make one now, checkout [chapter four](http://shisaa.jp/postset/mailserver-4.html "Fourth chapter of this mailserver series") for details on how to do this.
+If you have not made a *Spam* folder, go and make one now, checkout [chapter four](http://shisaa.be/postset/mailserver-4.html "Fourth chapter of this mailserver series") for details on how to do this.

 Next you want to put messages from a specific someone into its own folder?
 Lets do that then!
 For this we need "fileinto" and also a plugin to read out the message envelope.

 	:::sieve
 	require ["fileinto","envelope"];
-	if envelope "from" "tim@shisaa.jp" {
+	if envelope "from" "tim@shisaa.be" {
 		fileinto "Shisaa";
 	}